 Early Allergen Puffs

 As your child ages, you can transition from allergen powders to more solid Puffs.
-Puffs are designed to easily dissolve with saliva and are the perfect finger foods for growing infants.
+SpoonfulONE Puffs are nutritious baby snacks designed to easily dissolve with saliva and are the perfect finger foods for growing infants.
 A perfect on-the-go snack that includes the 16 foods most commonly associated with over 90% of food allergies*, Puffs are recommended for babies at least 6+ months or older.
+If you are wanting to add more savory flavors to your little one's growing palate, try Crunchy Puffs, a delicious puff snack with three yummy savory flavors.

 Reactions to tree nuts can be severe, including life-threatening anaphylaxis.
 Found in many foods and other unexpected sources, tree nut allergies can be difficult to navigate.
 Nut paste, oils, or proteins are commonly used in many different types of cuisine, including items such as cereals, crackers, cookies, candy, and ice cream.